-Outlook for Windows doesn’t have a direct way to rename an Outlook Profile but it’s still possible,
+Outlook for Windows doesn’t have a direct way to rename an Outlook Profile but it’s still possible.

 Outlook for Mac, on the other hand, can rename a profile from the Manage Profiles list.

-It’s a good idea to properly label a Profile instead of using the one or two word names Microsoft defaults to.
+Properly label a Profile instead of using the one or two word names Microsoft defaults to.

 This is a Windows registry change so the usual warnings apply.
 Be careful, backup the registry first, still be careful, look both ways before crossing, leave the seat down etc.

 Start the Registry Editor (regedit) and go to

 Under that label all the profiles are listed.